yung751206/BugBlast/README.md

 ========

 Each level of BugBlast has a dfferent maze and different game parameters.
-This parameters are stored in data files, so the player can create various on you own.
+This parameters are stored in data files, so the player can create various mazes on you own.
 The parameters look like the following,<br>
 <pre>

 ###############